hrtcat/hrtcat/other/journal.md

 Let's crosscheck that pressure value with moist heat sanitization.

 moist heat sterilization requires a pressure of 15psi.
-Not sure how to rectify that with 15psi being like, literally what is in my living room rn according to the internet.
+Not sure how to rectify that with 15psi being like, literally what is in our living room rn according to the internet.
 Maybe the moral of the story is that we need steam.
 No one says to sterilize with pressurized dry heat.

 ## Benzyl Benzoate (BB)
 _May 29, 2023_

 There are reports of this ingredient not being needed as it's primary purpose is to act as a solvent.
 Hormone esters are oil soluble, and so they will likely reach solution without it and with using a little heat.
 Unfortunately this could lead to preparations falling out of solution with dramatic environment changes, just a theory.

-Looking further, it appears that every recipe I can find online both from DIYers and pharmaceutical companies list benzyl benzoate as an ingredient.
-Being unable to find verifiable information at to why this is, I will take it as a near certainty that I'm going to want the solvent boost in my brew.
+Looking further, it appears that every recipe we can find online both from DIYers and pharmaceutical companies list benzyl benzoate as an ingredient.
+Being unable to find verifiable information at to why this is, we will take it as a near certainty that we're going to want the solvent boost in our brew.

-Once I have more space around this project I may perform a set of experiments with E En, MCT, and BB to determine what's needed to get it to fall in and out of solution at various concentrations.
-In the meantime I need to finish building this guide and there are more important questions to be answered, like "will anyone read this?" and "how many people are going to attack me in my DMs for claiming that using an autoclave on a sealed vial is pointless and has no supported scientific basis?" and "how do I make this logo look good at all screen sizes?"
+Once we have more space around this project we may perform a set of experiments with E En, MCT, and BB to determine what's needed to get it to fall in and out of solution at various concentrations.
+In the meantime we need to finish building this guide and there are more important questions to be answered, like "will anyone read this?" and "how many people are going to attack us in our DMs for claiming that using an autoclave on a sealed vial is pointless and has no supported scientific basis?" and "how do we make this logo look good at all screen sizes?"

 ## Material List